 Readers Question: what are the pros and cons of price control?

-Maximum prices – Price can’t rise above a certain level.
-This can reduce prices below the market equilibrium price.
+A maximum price means firms are not allowed to set prices above a certain level.
+The aim is to reduce prices below the market equilibrium price.
 The advantage is that it may lead to lower prices for consumers.

 - Food.
-During the second world war, price of goods was fixed and good rationed.
+During the second world war, the price of goods was fixed and goods rationed.
 However, this encouraged people to sell on the black market through inflated prices.

 More on maximum prices

 Minimum prices are used to give producers a higher income.
-They are used to increase the income of farmers producing goods.
+For example, they are used to increase the income of farmers producing food.

-For example, the EU had a Common Agricultural Policy (CAP).
-This increased the income of farmers by setting minimum prices.
+The EU had a Common Agricultural Policy (CAP) which aimed to increase the income of farmers by setting minimum prices.

 Diagram Minimum Prices